Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn has a lean body softened by a thin layer of fat, and he stands at a height of 5'9".
 His skin is flawed and has three prominent scars on his body: two on both of his knees from a falling accident, and one on his left shoulder from an arrow shot.
 He has a smaller scar on his right wrist from a slip while sharpening an axe.

 When Ljörn is outside, he dons a woollen brown cloak to keep himself warm and dry.
 On most days, he wears one of the most common combinations of Norse clothing: a muted blue tunic, brown pants, a belt, simple boots, and a Mjöllnir necklace.
-For his weapons, he wears an undecorated baldric scabbard (his sword inside) and a small seax.[^1]
+For his weapons, he wears an undecorated baldric scabbard (his sword inside) and a small seax.

 Very frequently can Ljörn be seen wearing his short byrnie, even indoors or during formal occasions.
 When he travels or prepares for combat, he dons a nasal helmet and equips himself with his spear and round shield.